 Dry eye syndrome can occur at any age, and in people who are otherwise healthy.
 It is more common with older age, when the individual produces fewer tears.
-In some parts of the world, where malnutrition results in a vitamin A deficiency, dry eye syndrome is much more common.
+It is also more common in women than in men.

-A patient with dry eye syndrome may have the following signs and symptoms:
+A patient with dry eye syndrome may experience a range of symptoms, including:

 - Stringy mucus in or around the eyes